Command a Higher Price Point

 Weaker technology with a stronger brand.
 They took the market position.

+Industrial design is what turns working technology into products people want to buy.
 We help medical device companies take products from early concepts through development to pitch materials that close deals and secure funding.

 Hundreds of projects build pattern recognition.
-We see what works and what doesn’t early, so you spend less time iterating toward solutions that won’t pan out
+We see what works and what doesn’t early, so you spend less time iterating toward solutions that won’t pan out.

 We develop products that can actually be made.
-Whether you have an internal engineering team or need us to bring one in, the result is a design that’s manufacturable at the volume you need
+Whether you have an internal engineering team or need us to bring one in, the result is a design that’s manufacturable at the volume you need.

-Brand consistency, product line strategy, and market positioning that protects your space long after the first product ships
+Brand consistency, product line strategy, and market positioning that protects your space long after the first product ships.

 Design toward grant reviews, investor presentations, and approval checkpoints.
-We’ve helped clients secure millions in funding across multiple grant cycles
+We’ve helped clients secure millions in funding across multiple grant cycles.

 AdvancedCPR Solutions developed a portable device that elevates patients during emergency cardiopulmonary resuscitation, increasing survival rates by up to 6-fold compared to standard flat-surface resuscitation.